AlexaVillaume/StellarEvolution/README.md

 #### Purpose
 This repository is two-fold: first, it holds my answers to the problems sets throughout the term and, second, it has my code for the quater project to make a **1D Stellar Evolution code** which I'm writing in Python.

+#### Things to know
+The homework solutions are in the subdirectories labeled ''ProblemSet_1'', ''ProblemeSet_2", etc...